 The AI Coding Dilemma: AI amplifies expertise, but also bad coding practices, making debugging harder and pushing the bottleneck to code review.

+Best practices in AI assisted software development: 1.
 Human Ownership: The necessity of manual code review and human ownership; cannot allow AI to review AI.
-Spec-Driven Development, small steps, and highly controlled use of AI to ensure review ability and sustainability.
+2. Spec-Driven Development.
+3. Small Controlled Steps.

 Seven Guiding Principles: Reduce unknowns, minimize privileges, separate reasoning from action, observe before optimizing, cap cost, and Make AI Boring Before Ambitious.